 Citrusy fresh and herbaceous, particularly caraway from the Kummel, with tequila providing the backbone.

-A beautifully balanced and complex riff on the White Negroni.
+A beautifully balanced and complex alpine-influenced riff on a White Negroni.

 Tequila shines in this delightfully honeyed and herbal cocktail.

-All editorial and photography on diffordsguide.com is copyright protected
+All editorial and photography on this website is copyright protected

-© Odd Firm of Sin 2020
+© Odd Firm of Sin 2024